+There's more to portraits than knowing how to draw a face.
+It's worth spending time and effort trying to understand how a face 'works', such as under a particular lighting setup.
+Such a skill won't be grasped overnight.
 The most important thing to bear in mind is to take your time.
 This is the best advice I can give, because nothing good comes from rushing a painting.

 Before starting an illustration, I always do some quick pencil drawings to lay down my ideas.
 This helps me to see more clearly what I want to do and express, and be more confident about the direction I want to take.
 I use these sketches to build the composition, reworking them slightly in Photoshop CC if necessary.
 Usually I like to keep them rough, because this gives me more freedom during the colouring process.
 I feel restricted by perfectly clean line-art.

 It's important to be aware of the proportions of a human face.
 Of course, they're only guides – everyone has a different face shape that doesn't necessarily meet the beauty standard – but it's essential to know these rules, if you're going to play by them and break them.

 Usually the biggest mistake in a portrait painting is the skin's colour: it's never either beige or black.
-Skin comprises a multitude of colours, from pale blue around the eye, pink, to hints of yellow for the mouth's corners.
+Skin comprises a multitude of colours, from pale blue around the eye, to pink, to hints of yellow for the mouth's corners.
 I start painting with very few colours, and progressively add more hues.

 04. Develop a dynamic composition

 Placing the character's face in the centre is a classic approach and works well, but I also like to nudge the character towards a corner of the image to add a little originality, and free up space in the scene.
 I find that slightly tilting the character's head helps to add visual interest and life to an image.

-05. Working the background
+05. Work the background

 The background can also help give more impact to the portrait.
 I don't like to overload it with details, preferring instead to leave it relatively plain to avoid any unnecessary visual distractions.
 I usually add subtle texture and a gradient to avoid a flat, lifeless look.
-Another alternative is to add blurred elements, such as a forest or a building, to give the character context and hint at their story.
+An alternative is to add blurred elements, such as a forest or a building, to give the character context and hint at their story.

 06. Introduce realistic details

 Small details such as veins or beauty dots won't be immediately apparent, but will give the last touches of texture and realism to portraits.
 These can also tell a story: for example, exposed veins can be useful for depicting a vampire or a person who's ill.

-07. Emphasise key facial elements
+07. Emphasise key facial features

 It's easy to get lost in the details, even in an intimate portrait piece.
 To avoid this and save time I don't detail the entire illustration, instead only working up the areas that I want to draw attention to.
-For a portrait the most obvious area are the eyes, but depending on the lighting and the story I want to tell I can add a second focal point, usually a key costume element.
+For a portrait the most obvious area is the eyes, but depending on the lighting and the story I want to tell I can add a second focal point, usually a key costume element.

-08. Eye contact
+08. Maintain eye contact